Is gambling an addiction like drugs? And is your child at risk of becoming a problem gambler? Read our tips for parents

 Legal highs can be every bit as dangerous and addictive as illegal drugs, and they're they're easier to get hold of.
 Make sure you and your child are clued up about the risks.

-Ecstasy use is on the rise among young people - why?
-And what should parents know about this drug?
+Ecstasy use is on the rise among young people.
+What should parents know about the drug

 LSD is one of the most famous hallucinogenic drugs.
-This year there has been an increase of 175% in the number of 16-to-24-year-olds admitting to using it.
+Recently, there has been an increase of 175% in the number of 16-to-24-year-olds admitting to using it

 Our checklist of top tips for guarding your child against trouble with drink...